angelosaleh/cheatsheet/README.md

 Extend size of a linux Raid partition:

-1.Unmount the raid and load the necesary modules
+1.Unmount the raid and load the necessary modules
 ```bash
 sudo mdadm --detail /dev/md1
 /dev/md1: